islas27/datamining-toolbelt/README.md

 # datamining-toolbelt
-A small toolbelt to process json data, made with JS

-A small json is included as an example of the commands `data.json`
+A small toolbelt to process json data, made with JS.
+A json file is included as an example of the commands: `data.json`

 ----

 ```sh